k-pipe/pipeline-operator-helm-chart/doc/README.md

 If `imageRepoClassLabel` is empty, no label will be assigned.
 However the map `imageRepoClassesMap` may still be set, in order to restrict the allowable docker images (the labels of the map are then irrelevant).

-Note: `jobImagePrefix` can be used to shorten the docker image specs in pipeline definitions (and to avoid the impression that arbitrary docker images might be specified).
+The variable `jobImagePrefix` can be used to shorten the docker image specs in pipeline definitions (and to avoid the impression that arbitrary docker images might be specified).
 The prefix will be added before regex evaluation with the keys of `imageRepoClassesMap` takes place.